 Bokken - Wooden practice sword

-Chizi kun bo - Inchyaasa kun - Roughly 6" stick originally used for pulling nets into boats.
+Chizi kun bo - Inchyaasa kun - Roughly 6" stick originally used by fishermen for pulling nets into boats.
 String slightly offset near center for attaching to middle finger.

 Eiku - also Eku - Boat oar